Malnutrition in Child

-Like adult malnutrition, pediatric malnutrition can occur due to inadequate nutrient intake (inadequate access to nutrients or inadequate intake despite availability, as in anorexia nervosa), increased nutritional demands that outstrip intake (infection, congenital heart disease, cancer, traumatic injury and burns, other etiologies for inflammation), inadequate or impaired bowel absorption and transport, and altered nutrient utilization by the body.
+Like adult malnutrition, pediatric malnutrition can occur due to inadequate nutrient intake (inadequate access to nutrients or inadequate intake despite availability, as in anorexia nervosa), increased nutritional demands that outstrip intake (infection, congenital heart disease, cancer, traumatic injury and burns, other etiologies for inflammation), inadequate or impaired bowel absorption and transport of various etiologies, and altered nutrient utilization by the body.